semaphoreci/docs/artifact-cli-reference_5d5140490428631e94f93ff6.md

 The `artifact` command line interface (CLI), is a tool that helps you manage deliverables created during the CI/CD process of your project on Semaphore.
-It is available in every job environment on Semaphore.
+Currently it is available in Linux and Docker environments on Semaphore.

 The general interface of the `artifact` utility is: